-Welcome to the FitSmallBusiness free QuickBooks Online tutorials.
-Whether you are brand new to QuickBooks Online or could use a better understanding of the program, these tutorials are designed for you.
-FitSmallBusiness readers can receive up to 50 percent off their purchase of QuickBooks Online.
+Welcome to the Fit Small Business free QuickBooks Online tutorials.
+Whether you are new to QuickBooks Online or could use a better understanding of the program, these tutorials are designed for you.
+Each QuickBooks tutorial provides an in-depth lesson complete with text, examples, and a comprehensive video demonstration.

 QuickBooks Online Tutorial: What’s Covered

-Our free QuickBooks Course consists of seven lessons.
+Our free QuickBooks course consists of eight lessons.Part 01:

 Setting Up QuickBooks

 In this lesson, you will learn how to set up key areas of QuickBooks like bank and credit card accounts, invoice templates, products and services, and the chart of accounts.
 By the time you complete this QuickBooks online tutorial, you will be ready to start using QuickBooks to manage all of your income and expenses.